-Marcos’ experience in the non-profit sector include Executive Director of El Concilio del Condado de Ventura, a Ventura County Latino community advocacy and multi-service organization (1986-1995), the founding chairperson of the Ventura County Living Wage Coalition (1997-2001) and the Director of Planning for the United Way of Ventura County (1984-1986).
-He currently serves on numerous local, regional and national boards, including the McCune Foundation, the Common Counsel Foundation and the Partnership for Working Families.
-Marcos has received numerous awards in recognition of his community work, including the 2014 Outstanding Citizen Award from the California Federation of Teachers, the Cesar Chavez 50 in 50 Leadership Award from the United Farm Workers of America, 2007 El Concilio Latino Leadership Award, and 2004 Earth Summit Leadership Award from the Ventura County Citizens for Peaceful Resolution (CPR).
+Marcos’s over three decades of experience in the nonprofit sector has also included serving as the Executive Director of El Concilio del Condado de Ventura, a Ventura County Latina/o community advocacy and multi-service organization (1986-1995), and the Director of Planning for the United Way of Ventura County (1984-1986).
+His volunteer leadership service have included serving on numerous local, regional and national boards and community campaigns, including the founding chairperson of the Ventura County Living Wage Coalition (1997-2001), and on the board of directors of the McCune Foundation, the Common Counsel Foundation, the Partnership for Working Families, and the Ventura County Workforce Development Board.
+Marcos has received numerous awards in recognition of his community work, including the 2014 Outstanding Citizen Award from the California Federation of Teachers, the Cesar Chavez 50 in 50 Leadership Award from the United Farm Workers of America, El Concilio Latino Leadership Award, and Earth Summit Leadership Award from the Ventura County Citizens for Peaceful Resolution (CPR).
 His work on behalf of the rights of low-wage working women, including his publication of the 2001 report on the Feminization of Poverty in the California Central Coast, won him the 2003 Leadership Award from the National Women’s Political Caucus of Ventura County.

 A strong commitment to the life-long practice of social learning, Marcos has sought to inform his work through decades of community organizing and policy advocacy, as well as the study and application of both social science and Native American indigenous teachings.
 A Sundancer in the Lakota Native American and Mexica traditions, Marcos is actively involved in efforts to expand the knowledge and application of these indigenous teachings and ceremonies in all levels of social change work.

-Having earned his doctorate degree in urban planning from the University of California at Los Angeles, Marcos’ 2004 dissertation addresses the theory and practice of community transformation and the expanding public policy and community development role of racial and multi-racial community based organizations in California.
-A father of three, Marcos lives in Ventura, California with his wife, Robin Jacobs and his two daughters, Maya Esperanza (age 18), Julianna Citlali (age 15).
+Having earned his doctorate degree in urban planning from the University of California at Los Angeles, Marcos’s 2004 dissertation addresses the theory and practice of community transformation and the expanding public policy and community development role of racial and multi-racial community-based organizations in California.
+Drawing from his academic research and years of organizing experience, he has served as an adjunct professor in Urban Studies and Chicano Studies at California State University at Northridge, California State University at Channel Islands, and UCLA.
+A father of three, a graphic artist and dedicated trail runner, Marcos lives in Ventura, California with his wife, Robin Jacobs, and his two daughters, Maya Esperanza (age 18), Julianna Citlali (age 15).
 His son Canek Pena-Vargas (age 32) is a high school history teacher in Los Angeles.
-Marcos’ wife, Robin, is a third grade bilingual education teacher with the Ventura Unified School District.
+Robin is a third grade bilingual education teacher with the Ventura Unified School District.

-Kristin joined the Fund for Santa Barbara in April 2018, holding positions as a Development & Communications Intern and Administrative Assistant before becoming the FUND’s Operations Assistant in January 2019.
+Kristin joined the Fund for Santa Barbara in April 2018, holding positions as an intern, Administrative Assistant, and Operations Assistant before becoming the FUND’s Development Associate in October 2019.

 Kristin is passionate about affordability and access in higher education, Asian American representation in politics, and gender equity.
 She spends her free time volunteering in local campaigns, cooking, and going to the gym.

 David is a graduate of UCSB with a BA in Sociology and a minor in education.
-Aside from being a program associate and being a coordinator of Youth Making Change while working at the Fund, David is also a Board Member of Truth In Recruitment.
+Aside from being the Youth Making Change while working at the Fund, David is also a Board Member of Truth In Recruitment.

 She has worked with CCFL, and held leadership roles in many local community actions and initiatives, including her service on the FUND’s Grant Making Committee and annual North County Tardeada event.
 Among her numerous recognitions, in 2016 Patricia received the Working Families Award from the Santa Barbara County Action Network for her many efforts to improve the lives of working families in the region.